cellml/libcellml/docs/theory/theory_potassiumchannel.rst

    The steady-state current-voltage relation for the potassium channel.

-Since certain variables (t, V and n) are shared between components, we need to also define the component maps as indicated in the *CellML Text* view below. **TODO**
+Since certain variables (:math:`t`, :math:`V` and :math:`n`) are shared
+between components, we need to also define the component maps as indicated in the *CellML Text* view below. **TODO**